 Denver Jarvis, Michael Bent, And Jesus Mendez Set Friend On Fire Over $40

 In 2009, authorities arrested five Florida teenagers for setting 15-year-old Michael Brewer on fire over a $40 video game-related debt.
-When Brewer couldn't pay up, Michael Bent stole Brewer's father's bicycle and orchestrated a violent attack.
-The group of attackers held down Brewer while Denver Jarvis poured rubbing alcohol on him.
+When Brewer couldn't pay up, Michael Bent took Brewer's father's bicycle and orchestrated an attack.
+The group held down Brewer while Denver Jarvis poured rubbing alcohol on him.
 Jesus Mendez pulled out a lighter and ignited the teen.
 The fire was so severe Brewer's clothes burned off his body as he desperately tried to stop, drop, and roll in the front yard.
-He eventually jumped into a pool to extinguish the flames and suffered severe burns over 65 percent of his body.
+He eventually jumped into a pool to extinguish the flames but over 65 percent of his body was burned.

 Three of the five teens involved - Denver Jarvis and Michael Bent, both 15, and Jesus Mendez, 16 - were charged with attempted second-degree murder and tried as adults.
-Courts sentenced both Bent and Mendez to 11 years in prison, with their charges reduced to aggravated battery.
+Courts sentenced both Bent and Mendez to 11 years in prison for battery.
 Mendez also got 19 years of probation.
 Jarvis received a sentence of eight years in prison with 10 years of supervised community probation.

-10-Year-Olds Robert Thompson and Jon Venables Tortured And Murdered A Toddler
+10-Year-Olds Robert Thompson and Jon Venables Took The Life Of A Toddler

 In February 1993, two Liverpool 10-year-olds, Robert Thompson and Jon Venables, led 2-year-old James Bulger away from a shopping center parking lot in Bootle.
 The boys took him to Leeds and Liverpool Canal where they dropped him on his head, to which he began crying.
 As many as 38 bystanders didn't intervene.
 Only two people challenged the 10-year-old boys who said the toddler was their brother.

-Venables and Thompson eventually took Bulger to train tracks, where they tortured him.
-They put blue paint in his eyes, then kicked, stepped on, and threw rocks at him.
+Venables and Thompson eventually took Bulger to train tracks, where they put blue paint in his eyes, kicked him, stepped on him, and threw rocks at him.
 They made him eat batteries, and police believe the boys may have also inserted batteries into the 2-year-old's anus.
 Then the boys dropped a 22-pound railway bar on Bulgar's head, which fatally broke his skull in 10 places.
 Collectively, Bulger sustained 42 injuries.

 According to The Telegraph, the boys were "ordered to be detained at Her Majesty's pleasure, the normal substitute sentence for life imprisonment when the offender is a juvenile."
-In an unprecedented court order, the convicted murderers were given new identities and released in 2001, although Venables has been in and out of jail ever since for distributing images of abused children.
+In an unprecedented court order, the pair were given new identities and released in 2001, although Venables has been in and out of jail ever since for distributing indecent images of children.

-Curtis And Catherine Jones Killed Their Father's Girlfriend With His Gun
+Curtis And Catherine Jones Fatally Shot Their Father's Girlfriend

-On January 1999, Curtis and Catherine Jones were 12 and 13 years old, respectively, when they took their father's gun and shot his 29-year-old girlfriend, Sonya Speights, to death.
-Original allegations claimed the siblings committed the crime out of jealousy.
-However, reports from Florida’s Department of Children and Families uncovered that a different male relative who was living in the Cocoa Beach household sexually abused the children.
-Allegedly, neither their father nor Speights did anything after they told them of this abuse, so the siblings conspired to kill their abusive relative, their father, and Speights.
+On January 1999, Curtis and Catherine Jones were 12 and 13 years old, respectively, when they took their father's gun and fatally shot his 29-year-old girlfriend, Sonya Speights.
+Those close to the siblings originally alleged they did it out of jealousy.
+However, reports from Florida’s Department of Children and Families uncovered that a different male relative who was living in the Cocoa Beach household sexually assaulted the children.
+Allegedly, neither their father nor Speights did anything about the allegations, so the siblings conspired to eliminate the relative who was harming them, their father, and Speights.

 Both of the siblings pleaded guilty to second-degree murder, were tried as adults, and received 18 years in prison with life-long probation.
-Even after the trial, Catherine Jones maintained she regretted hurting someone but she had to “get away from her abuse.”
-Curtis became one of the youngest convicted killers in history at just 12 years old.
+Even after the trial, Catherine Jones maintained she regretted hurting someone but had to get away.
 In 2015, they were released from prison.